 Beach clubs and restaurants with kids that we have loved

-The best way to travel from Ornos is a boat ride: it’s scenic, not far from the cost of a car transfer and very cool.
-Alec Monopoly happened to have his launch party so Namos scene was even more vibrant than usual, fireworks, even more champagne and more DJs by Nammos luxury shopping village.
-We sent off the kids with their grandma back to the villa in style – boat, DJs and dancing all parties for another crazy afternoon – check out the insta highlights !
+1. Nammos lunches and joyous beach parties, the best way to travel from Ornos is a boat ride: it’s scenic, not far from the cost of a car transfer and very cool.
+Alec Monopoly happened to have his launch party so the scene was even more vibrant than usual, fireworks, even more champagne and more DJs by Nammos luxury shopping village.
+We sent off the kids with their grandma back to the villa in style – boat, DJs and dancing all parties for another crazy afternoon!

 The cocktails are beautiful, salmon tacos and the truffled yuzu ponzu rolls delighted our tasting buds, and the 7 years old was ecstatic with his usual tempura prawns, edamame and sushi rolls.
 An early name day celebration for grandma and this little one and what a beautiful outing!